Preliminary Education Specialist Credential: Mild/Moderate Disabilities with EL Authorization

 - Verification of attendance at a Special Education Information Session;

-- Satisfactory completion of prerequisite courses with a grade of "B" or better:
+- Satisfactory completion of prerequisite courses with a grade of "B" or better (6 units):

-Upon admission to the university and the Preliminary Education Specialist Credential Program, all candidates must attend the mandatory New Student Orientation.
+Upon admission to the university and the Preliminary Education Specialist Credential Program, all candidates must participate in the mandatory New Student Orientation.
 At this session, candidates will receive a program handbook and will be advised on completing an approved Coursework Plan.

 Admission to Supervised Student Teaching

-One quarter in advance of the time candidates intend to enroll in supervised student teaching (ESPE 620 and ESPE 621), they must submit an application for supervision.
-This application is due by Friday of the third week of the quarter prior to enrolling in supervised student teaching (no applications are accepted in the summer).
+One semester in advance of the time candidates intend to enroll in supervised student teaching (ESPE 6620), they must submit an application for supervision.
+This application is due by Friday of the third week of the semester prior to enrolling in supervised student teaching (no applications are accepted in the summer).

 Admission to supervised student teaching is based on the following criteria and conditions:

-- Completion of an application form submitted to the College of Education Student Services Supervision desk;
+- Completion of an application form submitted online;

 - Verification of an approved Coursework Plan including documentation of approved course substitutions;